GeekyCoder7/OpenCore-EFI-Lenovo-Y50-70/README.md

-## OpenCore EFI for Lenovo Y50-70 (SHD-1080p or UHD 4K) updated for Big Sur
+## OpenCore EFI for Lenovo Y50-70 (SHD-1080p and UHD 4K) updated for Big Sur

 ### For installing BigSur use PRE-EFI.
 ### After installation, use POST-EFI.

 ### Updated to OpenCore 0.6.4